manuelmusngi/statistical-models-for-systematic-options-trading/README.md

 ---
 ### **6. Mean Reversion Models**
    - **Purpose:** Identify assets where implied volatility, price, or option Greeks revert to a historical mean.
-   - **Example:**
-     - If implied volatility (IV) is significantly above its long-term average, traders may sell options expecting IV to revert.
    - **Common Techniques:**
      - Z-Score Analysis (for IV rank and IV percentile)
      - Bollinger Bands